-This will normally involve a combination of interviewing the management and inspection of the building. -- --- --
+The second step is fire hazard identification and the determination of measures for the elimination or control of the identified fire hazards.
+This will normally involve a combination of interviewing the management and inspection of the building. of measures for the elimination or control of the identified fire , --- --- --- --

 7.0 ELECTRICAL SOURCES OF IGNITION Record of Assessors Findings Relevant Photographs 7.1 Have reasonable measures been taken to prevent fires of electrical origin?
 Yes General electrical safety appears to be that of good practice.
 7.2 More specifically: a.
 Have fixed installation(s) been periodically inspected and tested?
 Yes The fixed electrical wiring is tested in line with the current Electrical Regulations under a cyclical program and that any deficiencies identified in the survey document are attended to by an A2Dominion electrical contractor.
-Next fixed wire test is due 06/27. b.
+New installation.
+Assume next test is due 2028. b.
 Have portable appliances been tested?
-N/A A2Dominion has a Portable Appliance Testing policy in place [ref HS- PR-036 Portable Appliance Testing] which is monitored by the Health & Safety Department.
+N/A A2Dominion has a Portable Appliance Testing policy in place [ref HS-PR-036 Portable Appliance Testing] which is monitored by the Health & Safety Department.
 7.3 Comments & hazards observed: N/A

 8.0 SMOKING Record of Assessors Findings Relevant Photographs 8.1 Have reasonable measures been taken to prevent fires as a result of smoking?
-Yes The residents are aware by way of their tenancy agreements that smoking is not permitted within the shared common parts, with No Smoking signage provided within the common parts.
+Yes The residents are aware by way of their tenancy agreements that smoking is not permitted within the shared common parts.
 8.2 More specifically: a.
 Is smoking prohibited in appropriate areas?
 Yes Smoking is prohibited in communal areas. b.
 Are there suitable arrangements for those who wish to smoke?
 Yes Smoking is permitted within flats. c.
 Did the smoking policy appear to be observed at time of inspection?
 Yes No evidence that the smoking policy was not being observed. d.
 Are "No smoking" signs provided in the common areas?
-Yes No Smoking signage provided.
-8.3 Comments & hazards observed: N/A
+No No Smoking signage provided.
+It is necessary to install No Smoking signage.

-9.0 ARSON Record of Assessors Findings Relevant Photographs 9.1 Does basic security against arson by outsiders appear reasonable?
-Yes Access control system to the main entrance door and the inner lobby door to prevent unauthorised access, comprising push button to exit, with emergency override.
+8.3 Comments & hazards observed: N/A 9.0 ARSON Record of Assessors Findings Relevant Photographs 9.1 Does basic security against arson by outsiders appear reasonable?
+Yes The property is provided with a secure entry system to prevent unauthorised access.
+The inner ground floor lobby door is also provided with a access control system.
 9.2 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?
-Yes To the rear of the property at ground floor level there is a communal secure waste container storage area.
-This area is provided with smoke detector and access control system.
+Yes Secure integral waste container store areas provided at ground floor level.
 9.3 Comments & hazards observed: N/A 10.0 PORTABLE HEATERS & INSTALLATIONS Record of Assessors Findings Relevant Photographs 10.1 Is the use of portable heaters avoided as far as practicable?
 N/A 10.2 Are fixed heating installations subject to regular maintenance?
-N/A No fixed heating installation evident within the communal areas.
+N/A No fixed heating installation within the communal areas.
 10.3 Comments & hazards observed: N/A

 11.0 COOKING Record of Assessors Findings Relevant Photographs 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
 N/A There are no common parts kitchens or cooking facilities.
-The only cooking facilities within the building would be within the kitchens to the flats. within the ground floor concierges office there is a small kitchen area that incorporates a microwave.
-Assumed heat detection noted to this area, together with local mechanical ventilation.
-11.2 Comments & hazards observed: N/A 12.0 LIGHTNING Record of Assessors Findings Relevant Photographs 12.1 Does the building have a lightning protection system?
-Yes Lightning protection system was noted to the flat roof area.
-It is assumed that a risk assessment in accordance with BS EN 62305-2 was carried out during the design phase of the property.
-12.2 Comments & deficiencies observed: N/A 13.0 HOUSEKEEPING Record of Assessors Findings Relevant Photographs
+The only cooking facilities within the building would be within the kitchens to the flats.
+11.2 Comments & hazards observed: N/A 12.0 LIGHTNING Record of Assessors Findings Relevant Photographs 12.0 LIGHTNING Does the building have a lightning protection system?
+Yes It is assumed that during the design stage of the building that a specialist risk assessment in accordance with BS EN 62305-2.
+Relevant Photographs Yes It is assumed that during the design stage of the building that a Relevant Photographs